-The HRRL beamline was alignment using a laser beam as shown in Figure 2.3.
+The HRRL beamline was aligned using a laser beam placed as shown in Figure 2.3.
 The gun of the HRRL was removed so that the laser beam from a laser placed on a table in the experimental side of the HRRL cell would be directed into the cavity.
 The mirrors were mounted to the holders with horizontal and vertical adjustments.
+The laser was first adjust with two mirrors on the laser table and focused two focusing lenses.
+Two mirrors one in the experimental side one at the side of the linac reflected beam to the center of the linac.

-The laser beam was shot through the center of the HRRL cavity and the geometrical center of the 0 degree beamline magnets (quadrupoles Q1~Q6, first dipole D1) downstream were aligned according the laser beam.
-The laser beam was reflected by a mirror mounted on a rotator that reflected the beam precisely, by 90°, to the 90 degree beamline and the quadrupole magnets in the 90 degree beamline was aligned.
-Two irises were placed at the end of the 90 degree beamline and aligned to this laser as well.
-Another laser was mounted on the wall in the experimental cell side and aligned so that its laser beam would pass through
+The laser beam was shot through the center of the HRRL cavity and the geometrical center of the 0 degree beamline magnets (quadrupoles Q1 $\sim$ Q6, first dipole D1) downstream were aligned according the laser beam.
+The laser beam was reflected by a mirror mounted on a rotator that reflected the beam by 90° to the 90 degree beamline and the quadrupole magnets in the 90 degree beamline was aligned according to it.